jundalisay/spblist/content/en/research/sarkar/travels/appendix-2.md

 - Private ventures include small-scale industries, shops and services.

+Safeguards against over-accumulation of wealth are done through:
-Through the inspiration provided by the multifarious incentive system, through cooperative ownership, and through economic zonal planning, safeguards are created against over-accumulation of wealth in which vested interests hoard resources.
+- the inspiration provided by the multifarious incentive system
+- cooperative ownership
+- economic zonal planning

 Zonal planning should see that villages have sufficient cleanliness, natural beauty, wildlife, and cultural and educational facilities so that all people, animals and plants will enjoy the process of decentralization.

-Over-populated cities must become a thing of the past.
+**Over-populated cities must become a thing of the past.**

 Prout is not a Utopian philosophy.

-Society is the field for everyone's development, and therefore imperfections will always exist.
+Society is the field for everyone's development.
+Imperfections will always exist.
 Prout recognizes the need for checks and balances on individual power.

 High caliber leadership consists of persons having certain qualities  such as
 - a reputation for honesty and wisdom
 - a history of community service
 - demonstrated skills in leadership, management and technical knowledge.

 Such leaders should be elected democratically.
-Democracy , however, is only successful according to the mentality of the voters.
+Democracy, however, is only successful according to the mentality of the voters.
 Therefore a literate, well-educated and well-informed electorate is essential.

-Accordingly, the influence of the mass media and wealth in politics must be regulated.
+**Accordingly, the influence of the mass media and wealth in politics must be regulated.**

 One of the fundamental works in establishing Prout is to stimulate well-intentioned and capable people to participate in the leadership process.

 It is commonly believed that power corrupts, and more power corrupts more.
 If potential Prout leaders engage themselves in intensive social work, healthy living, sacrifice for others, relevant technical education, and spiritual practices— then they may develop the incorruptible qualities needed in the leaders of a society based on coordinated cooperation.

 Prout supports the eventual establishment of a representative world government.